'The action cannot be completed because the file is open in another program' Error

-Few Windows users have been lucky enough to never encounter the 'The action cannot be completed because the file is open in another program' error.
-It appears when you are trying to manipulate (move, rename, delete, etc.) a certain file or folder.
-While not particularly serious, the error can be a source of great frustration and annoyance because in most cases it doesn't state the specific program that is interfering with the action.
+Few Windows users have been lucky enough never to encounter the 'The action cannot be completed because the file is open in another program' error.
+It appears when you try to manipulate a certain file or folder (move, rename, delete, etc.).
+While not particularly serious, the error message can be a source of great frustration and annoyance because, in most cases, it doesn't state the specific program interfering with the action.
 As a result, users can spend quite a while trying to find the culprit.
-To save time, take a look at the suggestions outlined below and see if one of them won't be able to resolve the problem.
+To save time, take a look at the suggestions outlined below and see if one of them resolves the problem.

 Restart File Explorer

 File Explorer is one of the underlying processes of the entire Windows system.
-A good starting point is to restart it and see if the file or folder becomes unlocked afterward.
+A good starting point is to restart it and see if the file or folder in question becomes unlocked afterward.

-- Right-click it and select 'Restart' from the menu.
+- Right-click it and select Restart from the drop-down menu.

 - Check if the error has now disappeared.